Lin-Manuel Miranda: Career

-Theatre
+Theater

 2002–2011: In The Heights

 In 2002, Miranda and John Buffalo Mailer worked with director Thomas Kail to revise In the Heights.
 Playwright Quiara Alegría Hudes joined the team in 2004.
 After premiering in Connecticut in 2005 and opening at the 37 Arts Theater off-Broadway in 2007, the musical went to Broadway, opening in March 2008.

 It was nominated for 13 Tonys, winning four, including Best Musical and Best Original Score.
-It also won the Grammy.
+It also won the Grammy Award for Best Musical Theater Album.
 Miranda's performance in the leading role of Usnavi earned him a nomination for a Tony.
 Miranda left the cast of the Broadway production on February 15, 2009.

 Miranda reprised the role when the national tour played in Los Angeles from June 23 to July 25, 2010.
 He again joined the tour in San Juan, Puerto Rico.
 Miranda rejoined the cast as Usnavi from December 25, 2010, until the production closed on January 9, 2011, after 29 previews and 1,185 regular performances.

 Miranda created other work for the stage during this period.
 He wrote Spanish-language dialogue and worked with Stephen Sondheim to translate into Spanish song lyrics for the 2009 Broadway revival of West Side Story.
 During this time, he also performed at bar and bat mitzvahs.
 In 2008, he was invited by composer-lyricist Stephen Schwartz to contribute two new songs to a revised version of Schwartz and Nina Faso's 1978 musical Working, which opened in May 2008 at the Asolo Repertory Theatre in Sarasota, Florida.

 During these years, Miranda worked as an English teacher at his former high school, wrote for the Manhattan Times as a columnist and restaurant critic, and composed music for commercials.

 In 2003, Miranda co-founded Freestyle Love Supreme, a hip hop improv group that has toured the Edinburgh Festival Fringe, as well as the Aspen, Melbourne and Montreal Comedy festivals.
 The group created a limited television series for Pivot in 2014 and made its Broadway debut on October 2, 2019, at the Booth Theatre.
 The self-titled show gained positive reviews.